 - Custom Templates (Premium)

-As with most management needs, you can track your activity from the start until it has been fully completed.
+As with most organization’s needs, you can track your activity from the start until it has been fully completed.

-- Running marketing campaigns are easy and smooth using tasks and due dates
+- Running campaigns with your email marketing software is easy and smooth using tasks and due dates

 - The Editorial calendar gives an overview of the entire content planning for a blog or website